reeawnc/cloudflare/demos/mcp-slack-oauth/README.md

 - Managing the connection to GitHub's OAuth services
 - Securely storing tokens and authentication state in KV storage

-#### Durable MCP
+#### McpAgent
-Durable MCP extends the base MCP functionality with Cloudflare's Durable Objects, providing:
+McpAgent extends the base MCP functionality with Cloudflare's Agents SDK, providing:
 - Persistent state management for your MCP server
 - Secure storage of authentication context between requests
-- Access to authenticated user information via `this.props`
+- Access to authenticated user information via this.props
 - Support for conditional tool availability based on user identity
+- Integration with Cloudflare's Agent platform for extended AI capabilities

 #### MCP Remote
 The MCP Remote library enables your server to expose tools that can be invoked by MCP clients like the Inspector.
 It: